Ashwagandha for Immune Support: The Immunostat Principle

 Teelixir's Formulation: Why It Matters for Immune Applications

-The immune-relevant effects of ashwagandha are attributed to its withanolide fraction, particularly withaferin A and withanolide D. These fat-soluble compounds require ethanol extraction — they are not fully accessible via hot-water-only extraction.
+The withanolide fraction of ashwagandha, including compounds like withaferin A and withanolide D, has been studied for various properties.
+These fat-soluble compounds require ethanol extraction — they are not fully accessible via hot-water-only extraction.

-Our dual extraction process (hot water + ethanol) captures both the water-soluble saponin and polysaccharide fractions AND the fat-soluble withanolide fraction most relevant to immune modulation.
-Our ≥2.5% withanolide specification by HPLC ensures meaningful withanolide content in every serving.
+Our dual extraction process (hot water + ethanol) captures both the water-soluble saponin and polysaccharide fractions AND the fat-soluble withanolide fraction.
+Our ≥2.5% withanolide specification by HPLC ensures consistent withanolide content in every serving.

-ACO certified organic means no pesticide residues that could themselves contribute to systemic inflammatory load.
-Di Tao sourced from India ensures root material from the authentic traditional origin where withanolide concentrations are highest.
-Third-party tested for heavy metals — heavy metal burden is itself immunosuppressive, and this is not a trivial concern for supplement ingredients sourced from South Asia.
+ACO certified organic means no pesticide residues.
+Di Tao sourcing from India ensures root material from the authentic traditional origin.
+Third-party testing screens for heavy metals — an important quality consideration for supplement ingredients sourced from South Asia.

 Our certified organic ashwagandha is the specification type used in the human clinical trials we cite throughout this article.